-Mrs. Donna Taylor Hill was appointed as the Manager of The Oaks at Whitaker Glen on November 22, 2013.
-She has over 30 years of experience in the healthcare industry both in nursing home and independent living facilities.
-The majority of those years have been at The Oaks at Whitaker Glen.
-She has been a member of the management team at Whitaker Glen since August 7, 1987 and her experience encompasses Payroll, Accounts Payable, Accounts Receivable, Human Resources, preparing and researching daily and monthly financial reports, physical plant operations and daily involvement with Resident concerns and needs.
-She supervises the Administrative, Dietary, Environmental Services, Nursing and Activity Departments which includes more than 30 partners, as well as performs the duties of the Financial Counselor.
+On November 22, 2013, Mrs. Donna Taylor Hill assumed the position of Manager at The Oaks at Whitaker Glen.
+She has over 30 years of experience in the healthcare industry, both in nursing homes and independent living facilities.
+Most of those years have been at The Oaks at Whitaker Glen.
+She has been a member of the management team at Whitaker Glen since August 7, 1987, and her experience encompasses Payroll, Accounts Payable, Accounts Receivable, Human Resources, preparing and researching daily and monthly financial reports, physical plant operations and daily involvement with Resident concerns and needs.
+She supervises the Administrative, Dietary, Environmental Services, Nursing and Activity Departments, which includes more than thirty partners, as well as performs the duties of the Financial Counselor.
 As the on-site manager, Mrs. Hill reviews all matters related to the resident approval and move-in process, resident relations and partner hiring and training and facility morale.
 She prepares financial reports on an as needed and monthly basis for the Area Vice President.
-Her first priority is the safety and well-being of the residents at Whitaker Glen.
-She is actively involved in her community and church.
+Mrs. Hill places the safety and well-being of the residents at Whitaker Glen as her topmost priority, actively engaging in her community and church.